postfinance/kubelet-csr-approver/README.md

 It is important to understand that the node DNS name needs to be resolvable for the `kubelet-csr-approver` to work properly.
-If this is an issue for you, please file an issue and I'll add a flag to disable this validation.
+If this is an issue for you, you can use the `--bypass-dns-resolution` flag, which will disable the DNS check altogether.

 ℹ have a look below in this README to understand which other validation mechanisms are put in place.